matestack/matestack-ui-core/docs/getting-started/quick-start.md

 _This guide utilizes the full power of Matestack and uses `matestack-ui-core` as a complete substitute for Rails views.
 If you only want to create UI components in pure Ruby on existing Rails views, please check out_ [_this guide_](../ui-in-pure-ruby/components/components-on-rails-views.md)

 {% hint style="info" %}
-The code for this twitter-clone is available in [this repository](https://github.com/matestack/twitter-clone).
+The code for this twitter clone tutorial is available in [this repository](https://github.com/matestack/twitter-clone).
 {% endhint %}